harshit158/obsidian-notes/docs/System Design/Database.md

 - ==Master== DB only supports ==write operations==
 - ==Slave== DB supports ==read operations==
 - Most applications require higher ratio of reads to writes, hence more number of Slave DBs than Master DBs

+> [!info] Writes are 40 times more expensive than reads